nmorawski/DataStructuresS25/hwk/02_ride_sharing/README.md

    - No reflection. (-1)
  - OVERALL CLASS DECLARATION & IMPLEMENTATION AND CODING STYLE (Good class design, split into a .h and .cpp file.
 Functions > 1 line are in .cpp file.
 Organized class implementation and reasonable comments throughout.
 Correct use of const/const& and of class method const. ) (6 pts)
    - No credit (significantly incomplete implementation) (-6)
+   - Does not successfully declare & use any new classes. (-6)
+   - Only declares/uses a single class. (-5)
    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Improper uses or omissions of const and reference. (-1)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)